Taniec z gwiazdami season 1

 The 1st season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, started on 16 April 2005 and ended on 4 June 2005.
 It was broadcast by TVN.
 Magda Mołek and Hubert Urbański were the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 4 June, Olivier Janiak and his partner Kamila Kajak were crowned the champions.